JeremyRand/namecoin.org/_posts/2020-08-28-porting-namecoin-in-tor-browser-to-windows.md

 And now, we wait for code review from the Tor Browser Team.
 Let the bikeshedding begin!

-This work was funded by Cyphrs and the Cyberia Computer Club.
+This work was funded by Cyphrs and Cyberia Computer Club.